 Do you write or draw your notes?

-The notes shown in the images below were made by two students attending a tutorial about social inclusion and special needs.
+The notes shown in the images below were made by two students attending a tutorial about social inclusion and special educational needs.
 You can see their different ways of capturing the relevant information.
 Prior to the tutorial the students were told which chapters and study topics to read - preparation is worth doing as it helps you to concentrate on the key points during a tutorial.

 This student summarised the key points and organised the themes into clusters of ideas.
 The student also noted down useful references.
 However the notes are incomplete, and should be expanded when the student revisits them.